+What is most important to understand is that alcoholism is a disease.
 Until very recently, drug and alcohol addiction was considered by most to be a character flaw or “bad habit.”
-Today, scientists, medical professionals and even the general public understand that addiction is a disease that can be treated.
-Many scientists even wonder, “Is alcoholism genetic?”
+Today, scientists, medical professionals, and even the general public understand that addiction is a disease that can be treated.
+But many people still ask themselves: is alcoholism genetic?

 Is Alcoholism Genetic?